What is the Market Price?

 Options trading entails significant risk and is not appropriate for all customers.
 Customers must read and understand the Characteristics and Risks of Standardized Options before engaging in any options trading strategies.
 Options transactions are often complex and may involve the potential of losing the entire investment in a relatively short period of time.
 Certain complex options strategies carry additional risk, including the potential for losses that may exceed the original investment amount.

-Commission-free trading of stocks, ETFs and options refers to $0 commissions for Robinhood Financial self-directed individual cash or margin brokerage accounts that trade U.S. listed securities and certain OTC securities electronically.
-Keep in mind, other fees such as trading (non-commission) fees, Gold subscription fees, wire transfer fees, and paper statement fees may apply to your brokerage account.
-Check out Robinhood Financial’s Fee Schedule for details.
+Commission-free trading of stocks, ETFs and their options refers to $0 commissions for Robinhood Financial self-directed brokerage accounts that trade U.S. listed securities and certain OTC securities electronically.
+Index options are subject to a per contract fee.
+Keep in mind, other fees such as trading (regulatory/exchange) fees, wire transfer fees, and paper statement fees may apply to your brokerage account.
+Please see Robinhood Financial’s Fee Schedule to learn more regarding brokerage transactions.
+Please see Robinhood Derivative’s Fee Schedule to learn more about commissions on futures transactions.

 Brokerage services are offered through Robinhood Financial LLC, (RHF) a registered broker dealer (member SIPC) and clearing services through Robinhood Securities, LLC, (RHS) a registered broker dealer (member SIPC).
 Cryptocurrency services are offered through Robinhood Crypto, LLC (RHC) (NMLS ID: 1702840).
 Robinhood Crypto is licensed to engage in virtual currency business activity by the New York State Department of Financial Services.
 The Robinhood spending account is offered through Robinhood Money, LLC (RHY) (NMLS ID: 1990968), a licensed money transmitter.
 A list of our licenses has more information.
-The Robinhood Cash Card is a prepaid card issued by Sutton Bank, Member FDIC, pursuant to a license from Mastercard®.
+The Robinhood Cash Card is a prepaid card issued by Sutton Bank, Member FDIC, pursuant to a license from MastercardÂź.
 Mastercard and the circles design are registered trademarks of Mastercard International Incorporated.
 RHF, RHY, RHC and RHS are affiliated entities and wholly owned subsidiaries of Robinhood Markets, Inc. RHF, RHY, RHC and RHS are not banks.
 Products offered by RHF are not FDIC insured and involve risk, including possible loss of principal.
 RHC is not a member of FINRA and accounts are not FDIC insured or protected by SIPC.
 RHY is not a member of FINRA, and products are not subject to SIPC protection, but funds held in the Robinhood spending account and Robinhood Cash Card account may be eligible for FDIC pass-through insurance (review the Robinhood Cash Card Agreement and the Robinhood Spending Account Agreement).

 2784249